metabrainz/listenbrainz-server/listenbrainz_spark/recommendations/README.md

   `./develop.sh manage spark request_model --rank=X --itr=Y --lmbda=Z --alpha=M`

-  where X is rank or number of hidden features.
+  where X is the rank or number of hidden features.
 For example, if rank = [12, 7, 8], it should be passed as follows:

   `--rank=12 --rank=7 --rank=8`